Probable-Futures/docs/calling-the-api.md

 - latitude
 - info
 - mapCategory ("heat", "water", "land", "other")
-- x
+- values

 Some or all the fields can be requested to be part of the response.

 {: .note }
-`x` contains 101 variables corresponding to the precentiles from 0 (the minimum) to 100 (the maximum).
+`values` contains 101 variables corresponding to the precentiles from 0 (the minimum) to 100 (the maximum).
 Read more about [Statistical Percentiles & Range of Values](/definitions).
 These values can specifically be used to draw charts like plot charts showing the chance of experiencing a sepcific outcome or range of outcomes.
 To understand this varibable a bit more and see examples of ways to draw these charts read about [Data Charting](/data-charting).

 ### Example response